 Secular Organizations for Sobriety (Save Our Selves/SOS) is an alternative recovery method for those alcoholics or drug addicts who are uncomfortable with the spiritual content of widely available 12-Step programs.
 Will return calls when name, phone number, and address are given.

-Self-Management and Recovery Training (SMART Recovery®) supports individuals who have chosen to abstain, or are considering abstinence from any type of addictive behaviors (substances or activities), by teaching how to change self-defeating thinking, emotions, and actions; and to work toward long-term satisfactions and quality of life.
+Self-Management and Recovery Training (SMART Recovery®) supports individuals who have chosen to abstain, or are considering abstinence from any type of addictive behaviors (substances or activities), by teaching how to change self-defeating thinking, emotions, and actions; and to work toward long-term satisfaction and quality of life.

 Women for Sobriety is a non-profit organization dedicated to helping women overcome alcoholism and other addictions.

 AddictionAction.org is a grassroots partnership working to promote HBO's groundbreaking ADDICTION project, and help communities mobilize to build on this powerful opportunity to expand public understanding of addiction, treatment, and long-term recovery.
-Watch it now for free.

 Limiting alcohol advertising and promotional activities that target young people will protect America's youth.